HaHaWTH/HybridFix/README.md

 - Fix Twilight Forest Chain with Block can break blocks in protected areas
 - Fix Thaumcraft 6 taint can spread into protected areas
 - Fix trait effects in Tinkers' Construct can bypass damage protection
+- Fix So Many Enchantments can disarm players in protected areas

 ## Features